 Reason for being involved in workshop: I want to give some other people the confidence boost that I got from attending the workshop in 2016 which led to me applying and being accepted to speak at a conference.

-About Cat: Cat is a Senior Web Developer for BBC Education.
-She cares a lot about digital accessibility, loves working with open source and is currently excited about VR, especially in the browser.
+About Cat: Cat is a Senior Software Engineer for BBC Education.
+She cares a lot about digital accessibility, loves working with open source, and is really looking forward to hearing all your fabulous ideas for talks.